 Our guide to how to ask for a sabbatical from work covers a lot of the same challenges you will encounter when asking to take a workation.
 It’s possible your workplace already has a policy or a precedent for it, but if not, there are few helpful things you can do to prepare.

-The crucial thing is to think about what your manager’s biggest concerns are likely to be, and have some solutions ready.
-They may wonder, what if I can’t contact you easily?
+What if I can’t contact you easily?
 How will I know you are getting work done?
 What happens if everybody else suddenly wants to do this too?
-All of these concerns can be allayed with a well reasoned case.
+All of these concerns can be allayed with a well reasoned case that you have prepared beforehand.

 At the same time, be ready with positive points about why a workation would be beneficial to business.
 The productivity angle is a good one.
 If you are responsible for a particular project, explain how a different environment will help you focus on it and make progress.